Checks¶

 ❌ Remediation required

-The data plane nodes must be upgraded to at least within 1 minor version of the control plane version in order to stay within the version skew policy through the upgrade; it is recommended to upgrade the data plane nodes to the same version as the control plane.
+The data plane nodes MUST be upgraded to at least within 3 minor versions of the control plane version in order to stay within the version skew policy through the upgrade; it is RECOMMENDED to upgrade the data plane nodes to the same version as the control plane.

 ⚠️ Remediation recommended